When the Curious Abandon Honesty: Federated Learning Is Not Private: Experimental Evaluation

 \subsection{Extraction Success Metrics}

-We introduce two novel metrics to measure the success of individual data point extraction from model gradients.
+We introduce three novel metrics to measure the success of individual data point extraction.

+\myparagraph{Active Neurons.} By measuring the number of \act (A) we can determine for how many neurons their respective weighted inputs are positive.
+This is important because data extraction for both overlaying and individual data points is only possible with activated neurons.
+If a neuron is not activated by any data point, no information can be transmitted over this neuron and, hence, the gradients will all be zero.

-\myparagraph{Extraction-Precision.} The first metric, which we call \precision, captures the percentage of gradient rows at the given layer's weight matrix from which we can extract any input data point individually.
+\myparagraph{Extraction-Precision.} Our second metric, which we call \precision, captures the percentage of non-zero gradient rows at the given layer's weight matrix from which we can extract any input data point \emph{individually}.
 This metric enables us to quantify how well the adversarial weight initialization manages to generate weights that cause activation for exactly one single data point. \Precision can be calculated as follows:

-with $N$ being the total number of neurons, and $G_0$ denoting the number of gradient rows from which we can extract a data point individually and with an $\Ltwo$-distance of zero to any of the input data points.
-Note that the total number of gradient rows $G$ is equivalent to the number of neurons $N$ at that layer.
+with $A$ denoting the \act, and $G_1$ denoting the number of gradient rows from which we can extract a data point individually and with an $\Ltwo$-distance of zero to any of the input data points.

 However, the \precision metric alone would not be expressive enough since a high \precision could be achieved despite the exact same individual training input being reconstructed from all gradient rows.
-Therefore, we defined a second metric that we call \recall.
+Therefore, we defined another metric that we call \recall.

 \myparagraph{Extraction-Recall.} The \recall measures the percentage of input data points that can be perfectly extracted from any gradient row.
 We define it by

 where $B$ is the number of data points in the given mini-batch and $B_0$ is the number of these data points that we can extract with an $\Ltwo$-error of zero from the rescaled gradients.